-"Stand firm!
-For God's sake, stand firm!" cried Monmouth, distractedly, "The horse have fled, and the cannoneers also.
-Oh, what can I do with such men?
+"Stand-firm!
+For God's sake, stand firm!" cried "The horse have fled, Monmouth, distractedly.
+Oh, what can I do with and the cannoneers also. such men?
 What shall I do?
 Alas, alas!"
-He set spurs to his horse and galloped off down the line, still wringing his hands and uttering dismal wail-Oh, my children, how small, how very small a thing is death when weighed in the balance with dishonor?
-Had this man but borne his fate silently, as did the meanest footman who followed his banners, how proud and glad would we have been to have discoursed of him our princely leader. him rest.
-The fears and agitations and petty fond emotions, which showed upon him as the breeze shows upon the water, are all stilled now for many Let us think of the kind heart and a long year. forget the feeble spirit.
+He set spurs to his horse and galloped off down the line, still wringing his hands and uttering dismal wailings.
+Oh, my children, how small, how very small a thing is death when weighed in the balance with dishonor?
+Had this man but borne his fate silently, as did the meanest footman who followed his banners, how proud and glad would we have been to have discoursed of him our princely leader.
+But let him rest.
+The fears and agitations and petty fond emotions, which showed upon him as the breeze shows upon the water, are all stilled now for many a long year.
+Let us think of the kind heart and forget the feeble spirit.